shuzhao-li-lab/khipu/README.md

 # khipu as a tree data structure to model a chemical compound in mass spectrometry data
 This applies to regular LC-MS data, but also enables easy analysis of isotope tracing and chemical labeling data.

+## Use

+Best used as a library for software development or in a JupyterNotebook for data analysis.
+Example notebooks:
+    notebooks/

+Install as a package:
+    pip install khipu-metabolomics

+Run from source code:
+    python3 -m khipu.main -i testdata/full_Feature_table.tsv -o this_test

 ## Why tree?
 Grouping ions in mass spectrometry data to their origin compound is a key step of data annotation.
 It's a common practice to search the data for signatures of mass differences,